falconsmilie/backendcodechallenge/Q&A.md

 ---

-### Considerations

-* **Avoid tight DB coupling:** If the database is shared, **encapsulate** all SQL access within one service per table.
-* Define **clear service contracts**.
-* Add **health checks** and **logging** per service.
-* Use **OpenAPI / Swagger** to document service endpoints.

----

 ## How would your solution differ if you had to call another external API to store and receive the commits?
 It would not vary much at all.
 The logic for storing and retrieving is abstracted into its own service connectors.
-The public API into the system would not change, therefore ensuring backwards compatibility.

-Based on the current architecture, switching from "saving to a database" to "pushing to and fetching from an external API" instead, would only affect a few small areas.
+The public API into the system would not change.
+Switching from "_saving to a database_" over to "_pushing to and fetching from an external API_", would only affect a few small areas.

----

-### The Core Shift

 Currently:

 * `GitHubConnector::get()` fetches commits from GitHub and calls `saveCommits()` to insert into the **database** (via `Commit::insertOrIgnore`).
-* The controller (`VersionHistoryController`) shows the view using `VersionControlFactory → GitHubService → GitHubConnector`.

-We now need to:
+Now we have to:

 * Send commits to an external API (instead of saving to DB).
-* Fetch commits from that API (instead of querying your own DB).
+* Fetch commits from that API (instead of querying the DB).

 ---